suju7/zomato-restaurant-analysis-and-predictions/README.md

 # zomato-restaurant-analysis-and-predictions

-In this notebook, we will analyze the Zomato Bengalore Restaurants dataset.
-The goal of this project is to provide decision power for decision makers when looking at informations about Bengalore restaurants.
+In this notebook, we will analyze the Zomato Bangalore Restaurants dataset.
 For this we will:

 - Get intuition about the data
 - Do an exploratory data analysis